Snorkeling Shelly Beach / Cabbage Tree Bay at Manly, Sydney

 Cabbage Tree Bay snorkel spot, Manly, Sydney, NSW

-Rocky shoreline runs along the coast
+Rocky shoreline runs along the boardwalk shoreline

 Where to enter the water